mmcglone/comp-check/README.md

   return `${firstName} ${lastName}`;
 };
 ```
-And suppose we want to compose these functions into a pure function that returns
+And suppose we want to compose these functions into a *pure* function that returns
 the full name of a user's father given the user's id.

-The following won't work, because we'd end up with an impure function:
+The following won't work, because it's impure:
 ```javascript
 const pipe = require('lodash/fp/pipe');